Christian C. Abnet, Ph.D., M.P.H.

 Rockville, MD 20850

-Dr. Abnet's work focuses on the etiology of esophageal and gastric cancer.
+Dr. Christian Abnet's work focuses on the etiology of esophageal and gastric cancer.
 His research interests are driven by a desire to meet the needs of populations in limited-resource settings who are at highest risk for these diseases.